vasylmalanka/m2-sample-docker/Readme.md

 Docker configuration for Magento 2 Open Source with Sample Data running on PHP-FPM 7.3, MySQL 5.7, Elasticsearch 7, Nginx, Composer.

 ### Prerequisites

 Install Docker CE and Docker Compose.

-### Installing
+### Installation

 Steps to install Magento 2 with sample data:

 1. Copy *.env.sample* into *.env*: `cp .env.sample .env` .
+2. (Optionally) In order to use Composer's cache (which will make the process dramatically faster for future installation), uncomment `COMPOSER_CACHE_DIR` in .env and `- ~/.cache/composer:/home/docker/.cache/composer` in docker-compose.yml.
+Adjust values if you have different path.
+3. (Optionally) In order to use stored Composer's configuration, uncomment `COMPOSER_HOME=/var/www/html/var/composer_home` in .env.
-2. Edit *.env* with setting of public and private keys from your account on Magento Marketplace.
+4. Edit *.env* with setting of public and private keys from your account on Magento Marketplace.
-3. Run `./setup.sh`
+5. Run `./setup.sh`
-4. Add a line to your hosts file `127.0.0.1 <your.host>`
+6. Add a line to your hosts file `127.0.0.1 <your.host>`
-5. Open `<your.host>` in browser and have fun ;)
+7. Open `<your.host>` in browser and have fun ;)

 ### Debugging